rulewis/journey-optimizer.en/help/using/event/experience-event-schema.md

 ![](../assets/schema10.png)

-In Journey Optimizer, you can then leverage all the fields from the linked tables.
+In Journey Optimizer, you can then leverage all the fields from the linked tables:

+* when configuring a unitary event
+* when using conditions in a journey
+* in message personalization
+* in custom action personalization

 ### Unitary event configuration